intuited/followNearestID/README.markdown

 TODO
 ----

--   Create a Makefile of some variety that spits out a minified bookmarklet
+-   Create a Makefile of some variety that spits out minified text suitable for a bookmarklet
 -   Write some tests